fr0gger/Awesome-GPT-Agents/README.md

 * "Retrieve": used to retrieve some information available in the knowledge.
 * "Based on your knowledge": used to retrieve some information available in the knowledge.
 * "Generate": used to trigger code interpreter.
+* Can you provide information on [specific topic] from the knowledge source?: To trigger the retrieval.
+* What does the knowledge source say about [specific query]?
+To trigger the retrieval.

 ## Cybersecurity GPTs
 * [MagicUnprotect](https://chat.openai.com/g/g-U5ZnmObzh-magicunprotect): This GPT allows to interact with the Unprotect DB to retrieve knowledge about malware evasion techniques.